John Spano: Legacy

 The Spano fiasco was highly embarrassing to the NHL, which was still reeling from revelations that former NHLPA head Alan Eagleson had lied to his clients and enriched himself by skimming off the union's pension fund.
 The NHL was particularly shaken after it was revealed that it spent well under $1,000 evaluating Spano's credentials (estimates range from $525 to $750); most leagues spend well over $30,000 to evaluate prospective team owners.
+Prospective NHL owners are now vetted by Ernst and Young and a New York City accounting firm.

+According to Spano, the NHL's due diligence consisted of little more than a league official simply by asking Spano's lawyer what his net worth was, and the lawyer confirming it solely based on Spano's word.
+Skehan claimed that when he and other team officials reviewed Spano's documents, they assumed the league had vetted him.
+Lites claimed that no one from the NHL called him or anyone from the Stars about their dealings with Spano.
+Bettman claimed that while the league had "circuit breakers" in place, Spano managed to avoid "tripping" them during his courting of the Islanders.
 When Spano bid for the Stars, the team was satisfied by a letter supposedly from Comerica attesting to his net worth.
-Prospective NHL owners are now vetted by Ernst and Young and a New York City accounting firm.